richardhenyash/artofnht/README.md

 The website resides as a repository in [GitHub](https://github.com/) and has been be deployed on [GitHub](https://github.com/) pages using the custom domain [Art Of NHT](www.artofnht.com) purchased from [GoDaddy](https://uk.godaddy.com/).
 The code may be downloaded to a local computer from the [GitHub](https://github.com/) repository by going to the [Code Repository Location](https://github.com/richardhenyash/artofnht) on [GitHub](https://github.com/), selecting the "Code" option and downloading as a zip file.
+Note that the deployed [GitHub](https://github.com/) pages source branch is the [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch - see [Design Changes During The Phase 1 Development](#design-changes-during-the-phase-1-development) for more details.
 The steps required to deploy the website to a custom domain using GitHub pages are as follows:
 * Open the DNS management page in the GoDaddy Domain Manager for the relevant domain which you have purchased through GoDaddy.
 * Edit the Type "A" record.
 The IP address in the "Value" field should be changed to 185.199.108.153.